peen-wuuwuu/Hi-there-/README.md

 BEGINNERS: 1h Axe and bandages at the start are HIGHLY Recommended!
 Pair with a combat buddy and press spacebar to dodge!

+9/14/26- Added Mercenary Follower AI at certain checkpoints (will actually follow you!), Reduced cost from 1000 to 500